Admitted International Students

 - Students who will live off-campus should select "tuition deposit only (commuter)."

 The $200 tuition deposit is non-refundable unless your visa is denied for FDU.
 If your visa is denied and you would like your deposit refunded, you must submit a copy of your denial letter to email@example.com.
+Refund requests must be submitted prior to the start of the semester.
+Requests received after the start of the semester will be refunded in accordance with the University refund policy.

 3. Complete your medical form.